libmaster169/py-scriptor/README.md

 - `x > 0 >>> x -= 1`
 - `math::x > 0 >>> print(math.sqrt(x)), x -= 1`

+Note: newlines are deleted inside RuleScript init code

 ## API

 Class: RuleScript (in py_scriptor/__init__.py)

-- RuleScript(script: str, vars: dict)
+- RuleScript(script: str, vars: dict = {})
   - script: the script string.
 To import modules, use the prefix "module::...::script_body".
   - vars: a dict of variables available to conditions and actions.
 Imported modules are added to this dict under the module name.